premiscale/pass-operator/README.md

 # Pasword Store Operator

-This Kubernetes operator is proposed as a proof-of-concept.
-It can be used to sync and decrypt secrets from a password store ([pass](https://www.passwordstore.org/)) Git repository.
+This Kubernetes operator can be used to sync and decrypt secrets from a password store ([pass](https://www.passwordstore.org/)) Git repository.
+It is proposed as a proof-of-concept and shouldn't be used in any production capacity.

 While this approach to secrets management on Kubernetes is more technically challenging, the advantage is that we don't have to rely on a 3rd party SaaS platform like Vault, Doppler, or Infisical, et al. to hold our secrets.
-The benefits these platforms do provide, however, is better user and access management.
+(The benefits these platforms do provide, however, is better user and access management.)

-That said, I acknowledge that this approach swims against the DevSecOps tide in that it requires you to store your secrets (albeit encrypted) in Git, a practice that's often discouraged and typically forbidden at most organizations.
+I also acknowledge that this approach swims against the DevSecOps tide in that it requires you to store your secrets (albeit encrypted) in Git, a practice that is often discouraged and typically forbidden at most organizations.

 ## How it works